 A school that's confident in its product will let you see it before you pay.
 Ask for a demo of the learning platform, a sample lesson recording, or a trial period.
 At minimum, ask for a consultation call where someone walks you through what your child's experience will actually look like day to day.
 If the only option is "enrol and see", proceed with caution.

-These questions apply to every online school regardless of curriculum — CAPS, IEB, Cambridge, Pearson Edexcel, or American.
+These questions apply to every online school regardless of curriculum, whether that is the International British pathway, Pearson Edexcel, American K-12, CAPS, or IEB.
 Print this list or keep it on your phone for consultation calls.

 The single most important distinction between online schools.
 Most parents don't realise there's a difference until after they've enrolled.